How To Build a Forex Trading Model

 The previous section explained the basics of technical analysis, and you learned how it focuses primarily on the patterns created by price movements.
 That’s one way to look at the markets to determine what direction price is going to take.

-Another method is called fundamental analysis, and it provides traders with a different method for analysing the markets and the weaknesses and strengths of the assets under consideration by the trader.
+Another method is called fundamental analysis, and it provides traders with a different method for analyzing the markets and the weaknesses and strengths of the assets under consideration by the trader.

 Traders who use fundamental analysis to examine the markets look at external forces and events that are likely to have an influence on the movements in a currency’s value.
 These outside forces and events include political and economic data, as well as natural disasters.